Lufthansa says no decision yet on any job cuts

-FRANKFURT Deutsche Lufthansa AG (LHAG.DE) said it was still evaluating how many jobs it would cut as part of a cost-cutting programme, in response to a report that Germany's biggest airline plans to slash about 3,000 administrative jobs.
+FRANKFURT, April 26 Deutsche Lufthansa AG said it was still evaluating how many jobs it would cut as part of a cost-cutting programme, in response to a report that Germany's biggest airline plans to slash about 3,000 administrative jobs.

 German mass-circulation paper Bild earlier on Thursday reported Lufthansa planned to cut half of an overall 6,000 administrative jobs around the world, with 1,500 jobs to go in Frankfurt.